 Whether you’re a solo female in Korea, a beach bum, a culture vulture, or a history buff, rest assured there are plenty of things to do in Busan to suit your tastes.
 You should dedicate at least a couple of days to Korea’s second city.

-Busan is best enjoyed as part of a wider South Korea itinerary, however, it also makes the perfect spot for an alternative weekend break in Asia.
+Busan is best enjoyed as part of a wider South Korea itinerary.
+However, it also makes the perfect spot for an alternative weekend break in Asia.

-About This Busan Guide
+About this Busan Guide